Use Zapier to create new HubSpot contacts from Consensus demo views

 - Now map other fields by doing the same for First Name, Last Name, Title, or any other fields you are collecting in the Consensus lead form.

-NOTE: Consensus sends data that is unique to Consensus demo viewing engagement that may require you to set up custom fields in HubSpot.
+NOTE: Consensus sends data that is unique to Consensus demo viewing engagement that may require you to set up custom fields in HubSpot, if you so choose.
 For example, Consensus sends information about what the viewer marked as Very Important, Somewhat Important, and Not Important features in the demo:

 If you want to store this information in a HubSpot property, you'll need to map it to custom properties that you set up in HubSpot.
 We recommend that any custom fields you set up in HubSpot be named with the prefix "Consensus".
 For example, if you want to store the Geo Data Country Code (the country from which the demo was viewed) you could name the HubSpot property "Consensus Geo Data Country Code".
 That way, when you're looking at the data in HubSpot later it will be easier to recognize what data is coming from Consensus.